Why can’t I be hypnotised?

 Proof that hypnosis works

-You can see hypnosis works when you watch the video below.
+You can see how hypnosis works when you watch the video below.

 A man is hypnotised to think that an onion is a peach.
 Watch how he reacts when eating it and his reaction when the suggestion is cleared.
 Even more impressive is that his eyes don’t run at all because he believes it’s a peach and not an onion.
 You can’t fake this.

-The kinds of people that struggle with hypnosis
+The kinds of people who struggle with hypnosis

 A common misbelief is that intelligent people struggle the most to experience hypnosis.
 This is nonsense and only shows that the hypnotist is inflexible in their approach.